input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

 ```
 where `str'` is the token name of the `DsKeyPolicy` identifying the node, and
 the `str''` above the arrow represents an edge from `str'` to `str''` which is
 the `dsNext` field of `DsDatum`.
-Then, as output to the transaction, we have
+Then, as output to the transaction, there is
 ```
                str          str''
 ... --> str' -------> str -------> ...